-We arrived into London and found the Soho Hotel where the event was being held.
+Along with my two and three year olds, we arrived into London and found the Soho Hotel where the event was being held.
 There were face painters, a balloon modeller and even marmalade sandwiches (what else!) before we all took our seats for the main event; a sneaky preview of Paddington 2 on the big screen.

 If I had to describe Paddington 2 in two words, those words would be lovely and heartwarming.